 The early Christian basilica would give way to the Byzantine design under the emperor Justinian and the signature dome of the period.
 Church styles proceeded chronologically, with overlap, through the centuries from Romanesque, to Gothic then Renaissance and to Baroque/Rococo in the eighteenth century.
 One could say that all subsequent churches were built upon some variation of the earlier styles – with the exception of the Modern style using concrete and steel which has enabled some completely unique designs.

-The following are the main architectural styles of churches as outlined by Seamus Gaffney in Church Architecture: A Brief Survey.
-Accompanying the list are the predominant periods when the styles were used and some indicative features of the style.
+The following are the main architectural styles of churches as outlined by Seamus Gaffney in Church Architecture: A Brief Survey with some additional styles that are frequently seen.

 |Classical: 7th c.
 B.C. to 4th c.
 A.D.||strict adherence to classical orders, symmetry, proportion, rows of columns||Classical Architecture: 7th Century BCE to 4th Century AD|

 |Byzantine: After 4th century||massive domes, hanging architecture, Byzantine-Greek cross floor plan, mosaics||Byzantine Architecture: After 4th Century AD|

 |Romanesque: 11th-12th centuries||rounded arches, heavy walls with minimal openings, large apse, central tower and adjacent towers||Romanesque Architecture: 11th – 12th Centuries|